 1024×768

-I have seen cart add ratio decrease tremendously when call to action to buy is under the fold for specific screen resolution.
-I guess it’s time to review your screen resolution and make sure that the drop off is minimize by a simple redesign.
+I have seen the cart add ratio decrease tremendously when a call to action to buy is under the fold for specific screen resolution.
+So I guess it’s time to review your screen resolution and make sure that a simple redesign minimizes the drop-off.

-I would also have to mention that not only people adjust their screen resolution differently, but browsers can also allow users to set different zoom percentage.
-That also affects your site’s performance, but at this point, it is probably wise to test and find out.
-Good luck!!
+I would also have to mention that people adjust their screen resolution differently, but browsers can also allow users to set different zoom percentages.
+Of course, that also affects your site’s performance, but it is probably wise to test and find out at this point.